 Group health insurance for this unit is provided by the Teamsters Miscellaneous Security Trust Fund.
-If an employee obtains approval from the Teamsters Miscellaneous Security Trust Fund to suspend medical and prescription benefits, they may receive a Medical Cash-Out.
+If an employee obtains approval from the Teamsters Miscellaneous Security Trust Fund to suspend medical and prescription benefits, he/she may receive a medical cash-out.
 The amount of cash-out is equal to the City's contribution to the lowest cost employee-only medical premium offered to this unit.

 Evidence of approved suspension must be submitted to the Human Resources Department.
-Medical Cash-Out would commence the beginning of the first pay period following the effective date of the approved suspension granted by the Teamsters Miscellaneous Security Trust Fund.
+Medical cash-out would commence the beginning of the first pay period following the effective date of the approved suspension granted by the Teamsters Miscellaneous Security Trust Fund.

-The Medical Cash-Out is subject to increase up to a maximum of \$929.52 effective October 1, 2025, up to \$994.52 effective October 1, 2026, and up to \$1,049.52 effective October 1, 2027, not to exceed the lowest cost single plan tier monthly premium.
-If the lowest cost single tier plan monthly premium is less than the Medical Cash-Out maximum, then, the cash-out will equal the lowest cost single plan tier monthly premium.
+Upon the effective date of this agreement, Medical Cash-Out is subject to increase up to a maximum of \$50, not to exceed the lowest cost single plan tier monthly premium, up to a maximum of $\frac{729779}{-1}$ - if the lowest cost single tier plan monthly premium is less than $\frac{729779}{-1}$ then the cash- out will equal the lowest cost single plan tier monthly premium.

-G. Section 125 Employee Plan
+G. Section 125 Plan

-This plan allows employees to use pre-tax salary deductions to pay for regular childcare, adult dependent care and/or unreimbursed medical expenses allowable under the Internal Revenue Service rules for a Section 125 plan.
+This plan allows employees to use pre-tax salary deductions to pay for regular childcare, adult dependent care and/or unreimbursed medical expenses.